Wainercrb/introduction-lambda/README.md

 - Default timeout 3s, limit range (1s, 15s)
 - Memory limit range (128MB, 10,240MB)

+### VPC for lambda functions
+- VPC are virtual private clouds
+ - Many companies use VPC to privately deploy their applications
+ - By default lambda functions are not launched in a VPC

 ## Requirements
 - node: v14.19.1
 - npm: v6.14.16